 For the uninitiated, the Boucherie (or modified Boucherie) method works by pushing a pressurised preservative solution — typically borax and boric acid — through the vascular bundles of freshly cut bamboo, displacing the sap and replacing it with a preservative.
 Done well, it’s one of the most thorough treatment methods available, and it’s what gives bamboo the longevity it needs to compete structurally with conventional materials.
 Without treatment, you’re looking at three years before the bugs move in.
 With it, you’re building for decades.

-Over the past few months I’ve also been having a lot of conversations with people setting up bamboo production enterprises, and the more I think about it, the more clearly I see the case for cooperative-scale infrastructure.
+Over the past few months I’ve also been having conversations with people setting up bamboo production enterprises, and the more I think about it, the more clearly I see the case for cooperative-scale infrastructure.

-I recall large industrial steam pressure chambers — the kind used for treating bamboo at scale run at around $100,000, which is no small number.
-But this is where cooperative models start to make enormous sense.
+I recall large industrial steam pressure chambers — the kind used for treating bamboo at scale run at around $100,000, which is no small amount.
+Jet’s boucherie method can be set up for as little as $6,000 (solar-powered).
+And this is where cooperative models start to make enormous sense.
 Shared ownership.
 Shared processing.
 Shared benefit.

 If you’ve followed Willie Smits, you’ll know he’s been pushing this thinking for a long time — centralised processing as part of a broader regenerative economic model.
 His work on the sugar palm in Borneo is a brilliant example: a processing facility in Tomohon that employs thousands of local tappers, paying above minimum wage, built around a crop that requires a healthy forest to thrive.
 The plant can’t be farmed in rows — it needs the complexity of a real ecosystem.
 So protecting the forest becomes economically rational, not just morally right.
 If you haven’t seen his talks or heard of the Masarang Foundation, it’s worth your time.